qtile/qtile/docs/manual/config/index.rst

 ``xsession`` s in the `qtile-examples
 <https://github.com/qtile/qtile-examples>`_ repository.

+If there is no display manager such as SDDM, LightDM or other and there is need to start Qtile directly from `~/.xinitrc` suggestion would be to do that through a custom sessions cript to save running applications.

-Finally, if you're a gnome user, you can start integrate Qtile into Gnome's session manager and use gnome as usual:
+Finally, if you're a gnome user, you can start integrate Qtile into Gnome's session manager and use gnome as usual.

 .. toctree::
     :maxdepth: 1

+    without-dm
     gnome